njramorim/weather-monster/README.md

 The application will be provided at http://localhost:8080 .
 If you try to access http://localhost:8080?theme=[justTypeAnything] the Application styled theme will change.

-Also, if you click in the search-box and type nothing, it will bring the first 30 cities with more than 5 million inhabitants.
+Click in the search-box and type nothing, it will bring the first 30 cities with more than 5 million inhabitants.
-If you type anything it will search and bring the first 30 results.
+You can also type anything and it will search & bring the first 30 results.
 You don't need to mind with accentuation or spaces ;).

 Obs: after selecting a city, try to click in its name to see it's location.